 Through all of this, it goes without saying that we are here to help.
-Our Identifying Potential Partners to Strengthen Your Palliative Care Program and Conducting a Needs Assessment courses will be helping companions as you journey towards implementing palliative care in your community.
+The Business Case for Palliative Care course will be helping companions as you journey towards implementing palliative care in your community.